 Beaver Creek Reservoir, located south of Havre, is a 200-acre reservoir, which has a maximum depth of 90 feet.
 Its proximity to the city of Havre makes this reservoir a valuable local resource and it has been managed intensively in recent years for a variety of species.
+Beaver Creek Reservoir ranked 6^{th} in the region for angler pressure in 2009/2010 (8,520 +/- 1,553 angler days; McFarland 2010).

 This reservoir was established as a rainbow trout fishery in 1975.
 However, the illegal introduction of northern pike (1980s) and yellow perch (1980s) has resulted in the rainbow trout fishery having varying success.
 As a result, the fisheries management plan was expanded to include other warm water species, which were introduced to control undesirable species and enhance the fishing opportunity within the reservoir.
-Currently this reservoir receives annual plants of 60,000 catchable size Eagle Lake, Erwin and Arlee rainbow trout.
+Currently this reservoir receives annual plants of 50,000 (250/acre) catchable size Eagle Lake, Erwin and Arlee rainbow trout.

 In an effort to maintain the balance between the rainbow trout fishery and the warm water fishery, the use of live minnows for bait has been allowed since March of 2000.
 The regulation is intended to increase harvest of northern pike and perhaps open up a winter fishery for walleye.
 Though fishermen use live minnows regularly, a winter fishery for walleye has not developed.
-The trout daily limit was reduced from 5/day to 3/day in March of 2002 due to increasing fishing pressure.
+The trout daily limit was reduced from 5/day to 3/day in March of 2002 due to increasing fishing pressure and many anglers have expressed their frustration with this regulation since.
+FWP has evaluated this regulation and will propose the daily limit be raised to 5/day during the next regulation cycle.